RodgersRepo/CUCMPowershell/README.md

 ## Installation

 Click on the link for the script above.
 When the PowerShell code page appears click the **Download Raw file** button top right.
 Once downloaded to your computer have a read of the script in your prefered editor.
 All the information for executing the script will be in the script synopsis.
+The developement system this script was tested on used self signed CUCM certificates.
+To stop certificate errors, a Dot NET core class is used within the PowserShell script to overcome this error.
+This means you will need Dot NET installed on your target PC, or use signed certificates.
+If you decide to use signed certificates comment out lines 78 to 94 of the PowerShell script, then change the CUCM IP addresses for fully quailified domain names.

 ## Usage